johncarl81/transfuse/documentation.md

 #### @Activity

 Annotating an Activity class begins the process of developing a Transfuse application.
 A common next step is to associate the Activity with a layout.
-In standard Android this is done by defining the layout in the onCreate() method.
+In standard Android, this is done by defining the layout in the onCreate() method.
 Transfuse allows the user to define the layout by annotating the @Activity class like so:

 {% highlight java %}
 @Activity